Hassanulhaq52/Ride-Revo/README.md

 # RideRevo
 ### A Bike Riding and Booking Application for Females only.

-> Riderevo is a mobile application developed in Flutter.
+> RideRevo is a mobile application developed in Flutter.
 It is a user-friendly and secure platform designed to empower women by providing them with a convenient and safe means of booking bike rides.
 The application aims to promote gender equality and encourage more women to embrace biking as a mode of transportation.
 Through seamless ride